-Morgan Technical Ceramics has introduced a new yellow glaze (GSY) for ceramic reflectors that improves efficiency of laser systems by filtering out UV and low wavelengths in laser pumping cavities.
+Morgan Advanced Materials has introduced a new yellow glaze (GSY) for ceramic reflectors that improves efficiency of laser systems by filtering out UV and low wavelengths in laser pumping cavities.
 This reduces the overall temperature of the laser system and increases its life.
 It is suited to industrial lasers used in manufacturing and as a result end users can benefit from a reduced cost of ownership.

 The visible yellow colour of the glaze is complementary to the spectral colours violet and indigo and effectively absorbs low wavelengths up to approximately 450nm.
 This means the laser cavities do not reach the high temperatures seen previously and consequently require less cooling fluid.
 This gives a further benefit that the pumps do not have to work as hard as before.